sso66/eagletonlabs-starter-webpack-react-js/public/scripts/es6/commons/README.md

 ### 2. Arrow Functions
     The nitty-gritty of arrow functions
-    The lexical this
+    The lexical `this`
 ### 3. Default Parameters
 ### 4. Destructuring
     Destructuring Objects
     Destructuring Arrays
     Swapping Variables with Destructuring Arays
-    Destructuring Arrays and Objects with Delcaring Functions The rest parameter and spread operator
+    Destructuring Arrays and Objects with Declaring Functions The rest parameter and spread operator
 ### 5. Enhanced Object Literals
     Property Value shorthands